wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/3-configure-remote-apps.md

 Sign in to [Windows Virtual Desktop](https://aka.ms/wvdweb) using user credentials (not your admin credentials).
 You should see **Word** and any other apps you added.
 When you select the app, only the app window opens, hiding the rest of the Windows desktop.

 To assign both full desktops with RemoteApps to a user, provision a second host pool and use the default **Desktop Application Group**.

+The last step is to sign in to Windows Virtual Desktop from your browser to validate the deployment.